Voice AI vs IVR: What's the Difference and Which Do You Need?

 What is the main difference between IVR and voice AI?

-IVR uses menu trees and keypad inputs to route calls, while voice AI uses natural language understanding to have actual conversations.
-Voice AI can answer questions, book appointments, and gather information without forcing callers through menus.
+IVR uses menu trees and keypad inputs to route calls, while voice AI uses natural language understanding to hold an actual conversation.
+Voice AI can answer questions, book appointments, and gather information without forcing callers through "press 1, press 2" menus.

 Is voice AI more expensive than IVR for small businesses?

-No. Voice AI typically costs $29-150/month with no setup fees, while traditional IVR systems require $3,000-50,000 in setup costs plus ongoing maintenance.
-For businesses with fewer than 500 calls per month, voice AI is significantly cheaper.
+No. Trillet's voice AI receptionist costs $49/month including 150 minutes, then $0.20/minute, with no setup fee, while traditional IVR systems carry $3,000 to $50,000 in setup costs plus ongoing maintenance.
+For a small business handling a few hundred calls a month, voice AI is far cheaper as of June 2026.

 Can I keep my existing phone number with voice AI?

 Yes.
-Voice AI services like Trillet work through call forwarding.
-You keep your current phone number and hardware, and simply forward calls when you're unavailable.
+Voice AI services like Trillet work through call forwarding, so you keep your current phone number and hardware and simply forward calls when you are unavailable.
+No new equipment is required.

 Which Trillet product should I choose?

-If you're a small business owner looking for AI call answering, start with Trillet AI Receptionist at $29/month.
-If you're an agency wanting to resell voice AI to clients, explore Trillet White-Label, with Studio at $99/month (up to 3 sub-accounts) or Agency at $299/month (unlimited sub-accounts).
+If you are a small business owner who wants AI call answering, start with Trillet AI Receptionist at $49/month including 150 minutes (then $0.20/minute).
+If you are an agency wanting to resell voice AI to clients, explore Trillet White-Label, with Studio at $99/month and Agency at $299/month.

 Will voice AI work with my industry-specific terminology?